ElectronSutra/venture/pages/systems/combat/actions.md

 You may make a **withering** or **decisive** attack.

+### Gambit

+You may commit to a gambit and try to change the battle state.

 ### Rush

 You may barrel toward a target.
 Roll (Strength + Athletics) against the target's